fyne-io/fyne-cross/README.md

 > Note:
 > - iOS compilation is supported only on darwin hosts.
 See [fyne pre-requisites](https://developer.fyne.io/started/#prerequisites) for details.
+> - macOS packaging for public distrubution (release mode) is supported only on darwin hosts.
 > - windows packaging for public distrubution (release mode) is supported only on windows hosts.

 ## Requirements